Paraneoplastic Syndromes

 - EMG finding: continuous motor unit activity in agonist and antagonist muscles simultaneously — pathognomonic for SPS; abolished by diazepam

-- Low GAD65 titers (<20 nmol/L) are NOT diagnostic — found in ~5–8% of the general population (especially type 1 diabetes)
+- Low-titer GAD65 antibodies are NOT diagnostic for SPS in isolation — found in ~1% of the general population and the majority of type 1 diabetics

 Cancer Screening in Paraneoplastic Syndromes